aerospike/aerospike-vector-search-examples/README.md

 1. The URL to your private sandbox environment (this will be provided).

 ## Development
-To development you can run AVS using [docker](./docker/README.md) and each of the sample application contains a docker-compose file that deploys all the necessary components.
+To develop, you can run AVS using [docker](./docker/README.md), and each of the sample applications contains a docker-compose file that deploys all the necessary components.

 # Contributing